12th Annual Water Festival

 Information for Teachers

 Thanks for your interest in the Water Festival!
 Teachers and classes have been selected for this year’s event.
-More information will be sent in August.
+Interested in attending the 13th Annual Water Festival?
+Please contact the Festival Coordinator.

 We are looking for volunteers to remove spent blooms every second Tuesday of the month from 5:30-7:30 pm at the Heritage Rose Garden, on Taylor and...Read More...